university-of-york/research-it-documentation/docs/source/applications/jupyter.rst

 .. attention::

     In this example we're using the Jupyter **module** on Viking.
-If you are using Conda to install Jupyter alongside other packages you should **not** run the ``module load {MOD_JUPYTER}`` command below, skip that command and the rest should still be valid.
-Instead you should activate your Conda environment where you have Jupyter installed.
+If you are using Conda or another virtual environment to install Jupyter alongside other packages you should **not** run the ``module load {MOD_JUPYTER}`` command below, skip that command and the rest should still be valid.
+Instead you should activate your virtual environment where you have Jupyter installed.

 .. code-block:: console